Bachmetmoi/Chess/README.md

 # Chess

-A fully playable two-player chess game built from scratch in **Java 17** with a **JavaFX** board interface.
+A fully playable chess game built from scratch in **Java 17** with a **JavaFX** board interface.
 It implements the complete rules of chess — including castling, en passant, and pawn promotion — and detects check, checkmate, and stalemate.

 The codebase follows a clean **Entity–Control–Boundary (ECB)** layered architecture, keeping all game rules in the control/entity layers while the JavaFX UI only draws state and forwards clicks.